The Red-Eyed Crocodile Skink is a unique and exotic reptile that is becoming increasingly popular.

 Because of this, there is a high potential for these skinks to become a factor in the illegal pet-trade.
 A vast majority of Skinks imported to the United States are wild-caught as opposed to captive-bred.

 |Unique voice and colors (especially their red-orange eye scales)||Easily become stressed during handling|

 |Simple feeding routine (three insects every 48 hours)||Not much is known about them in comparison to other pet-reptiles|

 |Lighting is easy to manage (12 hours of UVB lighting and a basking light)|

 Because the exact specifics and needs of Red-Eyed Crocodile Skink are still relatively unclear, they may thrive best under the care of someone who fully understands what a happy and healthy reptile looks like.

 If you find yourself ready for a Red-Eyed Crocodile Skink, prepare yourself to be the owner of a unique lizard!

 They have voices that are unique only to this kind of skink, and their bright red-eye rings truly pop against their black shiny scales.

 Known for being easy to care for as they do not eat very much and only require a small cage and non-specialized heating and lighting.

 Even though they don’t enjoy handling, they are also unique in that they tolerate living in groups, so you can even have more than one!
-Overall, they are unique lizards that can be an exotic addition to any home that won’t want to handle them frequently.
+Overall, they are unique lizards that can be an exotic pet for any home.